gmetais/gmetais.github.io/_posts/2014-11-18-untangle_the_js_spaghetti_code.markdown

 A red warning icon on a line means:

- - the query returned nothing
+ - the query didn't return anything
  - or, an action is called an empty jQuery object.

 The following extract is probably a piece of code meant for another page: